cosmofur/EX716/README.md

 ps      Print Stack
             dumps the current HW stack, and also attempts to print the values that stack values might be pointing to if they happen to be pointers.

+q       Quit debugger
+            Exits the emulator.

+r       Reset
+            Resets the PC and stops current state.

+w       Set a memory watchpoints, when disassemble is used, it will also print values at any watch points.